alecmcclean/alecmcclean.github.io/index.md

 * *Modern Regression* 36-401 (Fall 2019): a junior / senior level methods class
 * *Advanced Methods for Data Analysis* 36-402 (Spring 2021): the follow-up to 36-401, introduces students to non-parametric methods.
 * *Statistical Reasoning with R* 90-711 (Fall 2020 and 2021): a first year master's level course to introduce statistics and statistical methods (and causal inference) to public policy students
-* *Introduction to Causal Inference 36-318* (Spring 2022): introductory causal inference for undergraduate students
+* *Introduction to Causal Inference 36-318* (Spring 2022 and 2023): introductory causal inference for undergraduate students
 * *Foundations and Modern Causal Inference* 36-731 & 36-732 (Fall 2022): introductory and advanced causal inference for graduate students

 ---